Albert0i/probabilistic-data-structure/README.2.md

 > Both quantities are 64-bit numbers.
 When an ID is auto-generated, the first part is the Unix time in milliseconds of the Redis instance generating the ID.
 The second part is just a sequence number and is used in order to distinguish IDs generated in the same millisecond.

+[XADD](https://redis.io/docs/latest/commands/xadd/) is O(1) which means no matter how big the stream, operation is completed in constant time and this is understandable.

 #### V. Consumer and consumer group
 Redis Stream can be consumed in various ways, the simplest form being [XREAD](https://redis.io/docs/latest/commands/xread/) which reads data from one or multiple streams, only returning entries with an ID greater than the last received ID reported by the caller.
 Either blocking and non-blocking mode are supported.